bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

         mode='vline'
     )

-You can see the output generated by this configuration by hovering the mouse over the plot below:
+You can see the output generated from this configuration by hovering the mouse over the plot below:

 .. bokeh-plot:: docs/user_guide/examples/tools_hover_tooltip_formatting.py
     :source-position: none

-Using the |CustomJSHover| model, it is also possible to use JavaScript to specify a custom formatter that can display derived quantities in the tooltip.
+The |CustomJSHover| model allows you to use JavaScript to specify a custom formatter that can display derived quantities in the tooltip.

 .. _userguide_tools_image_hover:

 Image hover
 '''''''''''

-The hover tool can be used to inspect image glyphs which may contain layers of data in the corresponding ``ColumnDataSource``:
+You can use the hover tool to inspect image glyphs which may contain layers of data in the corresponding ``ColumnDataSource``:

 .. bokeh-plot:: docs/user_guide/examples/tools_hover_tooltips_image.py